The Best Smart Coffee Machine In 2022

 Alexa won’t (yet) reach for the pod and load it in for you.
 With this in mind, you might decide that a much cheaper Lavazza machine which is similar in the other features, such as the Deséa, may be a better bet.

 I’ve likewise read a few complaints in the Amazon Reviews referring to the voice control not working particularly well, and having to repeat yourself several times, which reminds me of watching my father-in-law’s hilarious arguments with Alexa, in which he repeatedly shouted “ELVIS” at the Alexa, forgetting to say Alexa first ;-).
-There are probably people like my father-in-law literally shouting “COFFEE!” ;-).
+There are probably people like my father-in-law basically shouting “COFFEE!” ;-).

 Check Price - Amazon UKCheck Price - Sage Appliances